 It is important to indicate that the uThukela district municipality economic development strategy for 2021/2022 financial year was prepared concurrently with the one of the Agency.
 This part aims to summarise the progress for the development of the uThukela Economic Development Agency (UEDA) Strategy and the uThukela Economic Development Strategy.
-The review was prepared amongst other things to respond to the 2020/2021 MEC Letter.
+The review was prepared amongst other things to respond to the 2020/2021 MEC Letter and to ensure relevancy.